Songkran (Thailand)

-In Thailand, New Year is now officially celebrated 1 January.
-Songkran was the official New Year until 1888, when it was switched to a fixed date of 1 April.
-In 1940, the date was shifted to 1 January.
-The traditional Thai New Year Songkran became a national holiday.
-Celebrations are famous for the public water fights framed as ritual cleansing.
-This has become quite popular among Thais and foreigners.
+In Thailand, the New Year is officially observed on 1 January.
+Songkran was the official New Year until 1888, when it was changed to 1 April, before being shifted to 1 January in 1940.
+The traditional Thai New Year, Songkran, remains a national holiday.
+Celebrations are known for public water fights, which symbolize ritual cleansing.
+The festival has become popular among international visitors and contributes significantly to tourism.